-Other Income.
-Other income for 2016 included \$1.0 million for an adjustment of the Toolbox Solutions share-based earn-out liability due to the fact that the contingency was resolved with no consideration paid.
+Other Income (Expense), net.
+Other income (expense), net for 2016 included a \$1.0 million adjustment to the fair value of the Toolbox Solutions share-based earn-out liability due to a change in our estimate of probability of attainment.

 Income Tax Expense.
-Our 2016 and 2015 provision for income taxes was \$3.1 million and \$2.4 million, respectively, and included current federal, state and foreign income taxes as well as deferred federal and state income taxes.
+Our provisions for income taxes for 2016 and 2015 were \$3.1 million and \$2.4 million, respectively, and included current federal, state and foreign income taxes as well as deferred federal and state income taxes.
 The increase in income tax expense in 2016 was primarily due to the increase in pretax book income of \$1.8 million.
 See Note J to our consolidated financial statements, included in this Annual Report on Form 10-K, for additional information regarding our income taxes.